 Sound is normally transported both through the air and through solid objects.
 The intensity of the variability in pressure is called sound pressure, and can be extremely variable, from the ticking of a clock to the crack of a gunshot.
 Three methods are used to control a wide variety of sounds:

 The rule of thumb is that generally the thicker the pane per surface unit is, the greater the noise reduction.
 Therefore, insulation efficiency increases as glass thickness rises.

 Double or triple insulating glass is a mass-spring-mass system: both outer panes (masses) are separated from each other by the air or gas that fills the interspace (spring).
 If glass panes of the same thickness are used, the sounds gets transmitted from one to the other pane nearly ideally (resonance).
 Only asymmetrical insulating glass build up's can improve the sound insulation significantly.
 The interspace muffles the vibrations from the outer pane before they reach the inner, second pane, with the rule being the bigger the interspace, the more effective the noise reduction.
 But this is only possible to a limited degree, since this process also reduces thermal insulation.

 The noise-reducing effect of thicker, heavier glass may be further optimized by using a flexible interlayer (PVB) to connect two single panes of glass.
-With this solution, the thickness and space weight remain the same; the pane, however gets “softer” and thus increases its insulating capacity in terms of sound waves.
+With this solution, the thickness and space weight remain the same; the pane, however gets “softer” and thus increases its insulating capacity by damping the sound waves.

 For centuries, generations have used glass for filling “light holes” in massive outer walls.
 This has drastically changed in the last three decades.
 Today glass itself forms and shapes the space and creates room enclosures, thus creating transparent architecture that allows people to feel close to nature.
 A glass’s finish on a façade always influences its reflective properties, which can range from being produced so that the glass is very reflective, reflects an overall color, or has a weak reflection.